dtheodor/sqlalchemy-sqlschema/README.md

 ### TODO

 1. Consider how to integrate with Alembic
-2. Support MS SQL
+2. Test Oracle
-3. Support Oracle
+3. See if MS SQL supports this